Updated Principles and Guidelines for Water and Land Related Resources Implementation Studies

 Released for public review and comment in December 2009, the Principles & Requirements (also called Principles & Standards) incorporate extensive input from the public as well as the National Academy of Sciences.
 As called for in the Water Resources Development Act of 2007, they emphasize that water resources projects should maximize economic development, avoid the unwise use of floodplains, and protect and restore natural ecosystems.

 The updated Principles and Requirements include a number of important changes that modernize the current approach to water resources development.
 They allow communities more flexibility to pursue local priorities; take a more comprehensive approach to water projects that maximizes economic, environmental, and recreational benefits; promote more transparent and informed decision-making across the Federal Government; and ensure responsible taxpayer investment through smart front-end planning so that projects proceed more quickly, stay on budget, and perform better.

 In addition to the Principles & Requirements, the updated P&G include new draft Guidelines.
 Developed through interagency collaboration, the Guidelines lay out the detailed methodology for conducting implementation studies under the new Principles and Requirements.
-The draft Guidelines will be available for public comment until June 27th and will incorporate feedback from the public and stakeholders before being finalized.
+The draft Guidelines will incorporate feedback from the public and stakeholders before being finalized.